What Happens on the Hotline?

 Informed consent: The hotline advocate will review our informed consent information and what we do at the hotline.*

 • We are mandatory reporters pursuant to ORS 419B.010 », ORS 124.060 », ORS 430.735 », and ORS 441.630 ».
-If you share information about child abuse, elder abuse, or abuse of a disabled individual or vulnerable adult, we are required to make a report with any and all information we know to the Statewide Mandatory Report Abuse Hotline.
+If you share information about child abuse, elder abuse, or abuse of a disabled individual or vulnerable adult, that you have experienced or that you have perpetrated, we are required to make a report with any and all information we know to the Statewide Mandatory Report Abuse Hotline.

 • We collect data on the hotline.
 ORS 147.380 (5) » requires that we share de-identified data with the Criminal Justice Commission.
 We do not share your name, phone number, email address, physical address, or any other details that could identify you, any witnesses, law enforcement involved, or even the perpetrator pursuant to ORS 147.380 (6) », unless compelled/required by a court order.
 You may request that the hotline not collect data about your report; we will still provide you support and referral services on the hotline.